hirefrank/gmail-attachment-extractor/README.md

 - `redirect_uri_mismatch`: Ensure `http://localhost:9000/callback` is added to Authorized redirect URIs
 - `Access denied`: Check if required scopes are added to the OAuth consent screen

+### Label Issues
+- `Label not found`: Verify both source and processed labels exist
+- `Label modification failed`: Check Gmail API quotas and permissions
+- `Skipped label removal`: Original label may have been removed manually

 ### Gmail/Drive Issues
-- `Label not found`: Verify the label exists in your Gmail account
 - `Permission denied`: Ensure both Gmail and Drive APIs are enabled
 - `Insufficient permission`: Verify OAuth consent screen has the required scopes
+- `Quota exceeded`: Check API usage and limits in Google Cloud Console

+### File Processing Issues
+- `Already uploaded`: Check uploaded_files.json if reprocessing is needed
+- `Invalid sender format`: Email sender format may be non-standard
+- `Filename too long`: Original filename exceeds length limits

 ## Security Notes

 - Keep your `config.json` secure and never commit it to version control
 - Use environment variables for sensitive information in production
 - Regularly rotate OAuth credentials if needed
-- The script only requests minimal required permissions:
+- The script requests only required permissions:
-  - Read-only access to Gmail
+  - Gmail modify access (for label management)
   - Limited Drive access (only files created by the app)

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request

 ## License